My Favorite Martian (film): Plot

 The film opens on Mars, showing the last moments of a Mars rover's mission.
-As the rover prepares to sample Martian rock, it sadly "kicks the bucket".
-The mission controllers congratulate themselves on a "successful" mission, while back on Mars the scene pans up from the dead rover to show a huge undiscovered Martian city.
+As the rover prepares to sample Martian rock, it dies.
+The mission controllers congratulate themselves on a successful mission, while back on Mars the scene pans up from the dead rover to show a huge undiscovered Martian city.
 A spaceship is seen quickly rocketing from the city and accelerating into space.

-News producer Tim O'Hara is fired for unwittingly "compromising" reporter Brace Channing, the daughter of his boss, Mr. Channing, during a live broadcast of the first Space Shuttle launch from Vandenberg Air Force Base.
+News producer Tim O'Hara is fired for unwittingly compromising reporter Brace Channing, the daughter of his boss, Mr. Channing, during a live broadcast of the first Space Shuttle launch from Vandenberg Air Force Base.
 His assistant, Lizzie tries to comfort him and she apparently has a crush on him.

 Later that night, while driving, Tim witnesses a small Martian spacecraft crash landing.
-Realizing his chance to deliver a story that will "rock the Earth," he brings Brace to show her the ship, but by the time he reaches the crash site, the ship has been shrunk to toy size.
+Realizing his chance to deliver a story that will "rock the Earth", he brings Brace to show her the ship, but by the time he reaches the crash site, the ship has been shrunk to toy size.
 Nearby, its only occupant hides in the bushes.
 Tim takes the now-shrunken spaceship home with him and the Martian follows him to retrieve it.
 After a confrontation, Tim is knocked out and the Martian disguises himself with a "nerplex", a piece of alien gum that can transform anyone into another life form, to look like Tim and ends up kissing Lizzie when she visits.

-When Tim confronts the Martian the next morning, he finds out that a small device called an "electron accelerator," which powers the control systems of the ship, is damaged beyond repair and the Martian needs Tim's help to find a replacement.
+When Tim confronts the Martian the next morning, he finds out that a small device called an "electron accelerator", which powers the control systems of the ship, is damaged beyond repair and the Martian needs Tim's help to find a replacement.
 The Martian takes the name "Uncle Martin" and explores the city with Tim, unaware that they are being watched by SETI, which discovered DNA left by Martin while hiding out at Tim's.
 While exploring Tim's neighborhood, Martin tells him about a friend of his named "Neenert", one of his planet's most gifted Martian scientists, who came to Earth in 1964, but never came back.
 Brace is captured by the SETI gang and is interrogated.

 Tim secretly tapes Martin and his sentient suit, Zoot, with hidden cameras to back up his story and impress the television station staff in hopes of getting his job back, but he eventually decides not to reveal the tapes, as he has become fond of Martin.
 Meanwhile, Martin and Zoot discover a subsystem of the ship called the Interstellar Safety System, which is prepared to self-destruct.